ND & VD: the KPIs every brand needs to master | Sidely

 Comparing VD and ND rates provides valuable insights.

-Let's imagine, for example, a ND rate of 15% and a VD rate of 60%.
-This means that your product is only available in 15% of the stores that could stock it.
-However, your points of sale capture 60% of the sales generated by the product category concerned.
-We can conclude that you have succeeded in positioning your products in the best points of sale.
+In our example, product A benefits from better sales positioning, while product B may need to adjust its distribution strategy.
+We can conclude that you have succeeded in positioning product A in the best points of sale.
 This is all the more strategic as, by concentrating on certain stores, you optimize your logistics and marketing costs.

-This is why many companies cross-reference these two indicators to derive a VD/ND ratio, often in absolute terms.
+This is why many companies cross-reference these two indicators to derive a DV/DN ratio, often in absolute terms.
 If this ratio is greater than 1, you can deduce that your products are distributed in high-potential outlets.
 If not, your listing policy may need to be redirected towards stores with higher sales.
 This is often the case for brands that have found their place in supermarket assortments, but not in those of hypermarkets.

-Example of signage ND VD Ratio
+Example of signage DN VD Ratio

 Carrefour 60% 30% 0,5